AgentisLabs/agentis-framework/README.md

 # Agentis Framework

-Agentis Framework is a powerful toolkit for building autonomous AI agents with advanced capabilities like memory, planning, and platform integrations.
+Agentis Framework is a powerful toolkit for building autonomous AI agents with advanced capabilities like memory, planning, tool usage, task decomposition, goal-based reasoning, and pre-builtplatform integrations.

 ## Features